mervagbo/mervagbo.github.io/_pages/about.md

 Who am I ?
 ---
-I am Data Analyst Intern at Orange.
+I am Data Analyst Intern at Orange France, I am working on the analysis of the sales figures in order to identify the profile of the prolific sellers.

 Interests topics